Renal Artery Stenosis

 Laboratory Studies

-Obtain serum creatinine levels to assess the level of renal dysfunction.
-Serum levels can be used to calculate an estimated creatinine clearance based on the Cockcroft-Gault equation or the Modification of Diet in Renal Disease (MDRD) formula.[12]
+Obtain serum creatinine levels to assess the level of kidney dysfunction.
+Serum levels can be used to calculate an estimated glomerular filtration rate (eGFR) based on the Cockcroft-Gault equation, the Modification of Diet in Renal Disease (MDRD) formula, or the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation.
+In pediatric patients, the Schwartz model is used (the full model also includes cystatin C and blood urea nitrogen).

-Perform urinalysis to ensure that red blood cells or red blood cell casts (a hallmark of glomerulonephritis) are absent.
+Perform urinalysis to confirm that red blood cells or red blood cell casts (a hallmark of glomerulonephritis) are absent.

 Perform serologic tests for systemic lupus erythematosus or vasculitis if these conditions are suggested (eg, antinuclear antibodies, C3, C4, antinuclear cytoplasmic antibodies).